watertap-org/watertap/docs/technical_reference/flowsheets/gac.rst

 Introduction
 ------------

-The granular activated carbon (GAC) is a simple single unit flowsheet option to predict the performance of a GAC system to treat residual organics.
-This flowsheet can be useful to expedite the set-up, usage, and costing of the constant pattern homogeneous surface diffusion model (CPHSDM) model for conventional
+The simple granular activated carbon (GAC) flowsheet can be simulated to predict the performance of a GAC system to treat residual organics.
+This flowsheet can be useful to expedite the set-up, usage, and costing of of a GAC system for its conventional water treatment applications using the constant pattern homogeneous surface diffusion model (CPHSDM) model.
-GAC water treatment applications.

 Implementation
 --------------

 As a single unit operation, the assumptions for the flowsheet are aligned with those detailed in the :doc:`GAC unit model documentation <../unit_models/gac>`.
-The variable naming within the code for the feeds, products, units, and streams are shown in Figure 1.
+The code-based naming of modeling objects for the feeds, products, units, and streams are shown in Figure 1.

 .. figure:: ../../_static/flowsheets/gac.png
     :width: 500